PSA Group: Head office

-The head office of PSA Group is located in Rueil-Malmaison.
+The head office of PSA is located in Rueil-Malmaison.
 The group has been renting the building since 2017, right after its construction.
 It is 16250 sqm and was housing around 700 employees in 2017.

 United Kingdom

-In the United Kingdom, Peugeot Motor Company PLC is a wholly owned United Kingdom subsidiary of PSA Peugeot Citroën that operates the Peugeot UK, Citroën UK, and DS Automobile brands.
-Peugeot UK's retail arm is Stellantis &You (known as Robins & Day until 2023), which was part of Rootes Group before becoming a wholly owned subsidiary of Peugeot Motor Company PLC in 1970.
+In the United Kingdom, Peugeot Motor Company is a wholly owned United Kingdom subsidiary of PSA Peugeot Citroën that operates the Peugeot, Citroën, and DS brands.
+Peugeot UK's retail arm is Robins & Day, which was part of Rootes Group before becoming a wholly owned subsidiary of Peugeot Motor Company in 1970.

 Other locations

 PSA has a number of manufacturing and development sites around the world.
 Vigo, in Galicia, has PSA's biggest factory in the world.
 The PSA Mangualde Plant in Portugal produced its millionth vehicle in 2012.

 PSA invested ₹4 billion to establish a new plant in Chennai, India.

 The group announced on 29 November 2016 at Tunisia's investment conference 2020 it will open a factory plant in the country in mid-2018.
 The factory will have a planned annual production of 1,200 units.

-In January 2018, Groupe PSA had chosen to establish its new North American headquarters in Atlanta after a yearlong, nationwide search to find the optimal balance of business environment, standard of living and workforce.
-However, with Groupe PSA's 2021 merger with Fiat Chrysler Automobiles to form Stellantis, plans to bring the Peugeot brand back to North America were cancelled in favour of focusing on FCA's existing American brands Chrysler, Dodge, Jeep, and Ram.
+In January 2018, PSA Group had chosen to establish its new North American headquarters in Atlanta after a yearlong, nationwide search to find the optimal balance of business environment, standard of living and workforce.
+However, with PSA Group's 2021 merger with Fiat Chrysler Automobiles to form Stellantis, plans to bring the Peugeot brand back to North America were cancelled in favour of focusing on FCA's existing American brands Chrysler, Dodge, Jeep, and Ram.